microsoft/PowerStig/StigData/Archive/formatting.md

 * Example Entries:
   * Single Rule:
     * **V-1000::*::HardCodedRule(WindowsFeatureRule)@{DscResource = 'WindowsFeature'; Name = 'Web-Ftp-Server'; Ensure = 'Absent'}**
-  * Split Rule, could include the structure from the Single Rule with the **\<splitRule>** delimiter appended to the end of the string:
+  * Split Rule would include the structure from the Single Rule with the **\<splitRule>** delimiter appended to the end of the string:
     * **...\<splitRule>HardCodedRule(WindowsFeatureRule)@{DscResource = 'WindowsFeature'; Name = $null; Ensure = 'Absent'}**
-* Note: If a user need to supply a value, the hashtable DscResource parameter will should be set to $null, like the Split Rule example above.
+* Note: If a user needs to supply a value, the hashtable DscResource parameter should be set to $null, like the Split Rule example above.

 ```PowerShell
 PS C:\> Import-Module .\PowerStig.Convert.psm1